nrswathi/Paddle-Ball/README.md

 # Paddle-Ball
-A single file paddle ball game against a simple computer AI using JavaScript
+A single file paddle ball game against a simple computer AI using JavaScript Canvas

 Run the file on any webbrowser to enjoy the game